AdobeDocs/experience-manager-65.en/help/communities/featured.md

 The ability to feature content may be allowed or disallowed per component.

-This section of the documentation describes
+This section of the documentation describes:

 * Adding featured content to a community site
-* Configuration settings for the `Featured Content`component
+* Configuration settings for the `Featured Content` component

 ## Adding Featured Content to a Page {#adding-featured-content-to-a-page}